Brannmarkt/dog-api/README.md

 ```
 https://github.com/Brannmarkt/dog-api.git
 ```
+To run the application locally make sure that you set up the database connection.
+Update the connection string in the appsettings.json

 ## Overview
 The project consists of 4 parts:
 1. Application contains all interfaces and DTOs.
 It has reference to Domain layer